 In our Pre-School program, it is compulsory to have one care-giver attend the program daily.
 Here, we train/educate

-them in understanding their children and skills to work with them at home.
+them in understanding their children and skills to work with them at .
 We believe that therapy is a 24 hour/day

-is done without disrupting their routine.
-Theory classes are taken to give information and practicals are carried
+this is done without disrupting their routine.
+Theory classes are taken to give information and practicals

 Dealing with many issues relating to raising a child with special needs has its fair share of challenges.
 Sadly, parents feel isolated.
 We want to bring together parents, across the society to support each other.
 In our support groups, mothers meet once a week and fathers meet one Sunday every month.
 The objective is to support both father and mother, understand family dynamics and provide solutions in a non-judgmental environment.
 A capable and qualified psychologist manages the support groups.